casework/casework.github.io/ontology/intro.md

 ### Exchange cyber-investigation information in standardized form

 Cyber-investigation Analysis Standard Expression (CASE) supports cyber-investigations in any context, including criminal, corporate and intelligence.
-In cyber-investigations, the primary observable object being analyzed is called a Trace, which is characterized by its associated Property Bundles.
+In cyber-investigations, the primary observable object being analyzed is characterized by associated Facets.

-CASE uses Property Bundles to represent various attributes of the associated Trace, including data sources (mobile devices, storage media, memory) and well-known digital objects such as files and folders, messages (email, chat), documents (PDF, Word), multimedia (pictures, video, audio) and logs (browser history, events).
+CASE uses Facets to represent various attributes of the associated Observable Objects, including data sources (mobile devices, storage media, memory) and well-known digital objects such as files and folders, messages (email, chat), documents (PDF, Word), multimedia (pictures, video, audio) and logs (browser history, events).

 CASE is an extension of the Unified Cyber Ontology (UCO), which defines classes of cyber objects (e.g., items, tools, people, places), the relations to other cyber objects, provenance of items and actions taken in an action life-cycle.
-The CASE domain of discourse is focused on "investigation" concentrated on observable Traces and their associated Property Bundles, whereas the UCO serves as an ontological foundation for modeling the broader cyber-domain, treating observable cyber-items and their associated facets more generally.
+The CASE domain of discourse is focused on "investigation" concentrated on Observable Objects and their associated Facets, whereas the UCO serves as an ontological foundation for modeling the broader cyber-domain, treating observable cyber-items and their associated facets more generally.

 ##### Implementation examples